codingisok-team/codingisok/_src/posts/2019-04-08-values-pointers-and-references.md

 ```

 ## In `python`
 Python, like java, supports values and references.
 However, memory in Python is pretty confusing.
 That's because python is an interpreted language, so the `python` program is reading through your code and doing stuff with its own memory accordingly, including creating objects in its own memory space.
 So let's forget about that for now and focus on the language itself.
 When writing code in python, everything is an object (AKA a value), and the names of objects are references to the value.
-Python doesn't even have primitive values like java – e.g. `int`, `float`, etc. like `1` and `3.141` are objects too!
+Python doesn't even have primitive values like java – `int`s and `float`s (such as `1` and `3.141`) are objects too!

 ```python
 class IntContainer(object):